TerraJuly/sphinx_tabs_selector/README.md

    select multiple tabs.
 For example:
     - `tabs_include = ["tab1_*", "tab2_*", "tab3_*"]` will select all tabs that start with `tab1_`, `tab2_`, `tab3_`.
     - `tabs_exclude = ["tab4_*", "tab5_*", "tab6_*"]` to exclude all tabs that start with `tab4_`, `tab5_`, `tab6_`.
+4. When `tabs_flat` is set to `True`, and builder is `latex`, the tabs will be displayed in flat mode, and pdf will show the tab with blue,bold tab name and the tab contents will be surrounded by a box.
+The non-nested tabs are displayed very well.
+But the nested tabs are displayed not very well.

 ## Installation